googlegenomics/gcp-variant-transforms/docs/variant_annotation.md

 * [`--shard_variants`](https://github.com/googlegenomics/gcp-variant-transforms/blob/master/gcp_variant_transforms/options/variant_transform_options.py#L290)
 by default, the input files are sharded into smaller temporary VCF files before running VEP annotation.
-If the input files are small, i.e., each VCF file contains less than 50,000 variants, set this flag to false can be more time efficient.
+If the input files are small, i.e., each VCF file contains less than 50,000 variants, setting this flag can be computationally wasteful.

 * [`--number_of_variants_per_shard`](https://github.com/googlegenomics/gcp-variant-transforms/blob/master/gcp_variant_transforms/options/variant_transform_options.py#L360)
 the maximum number of variants written to each shard if `shard_variants` is true.
 The default value should work for most cases.
 You may change this flag to a smaller value if you have a dataset with a lot of samples.
-Notice that it may take a longer time to run with a smaller value.
+Notice that pipeline may take longer to finish for smaller value of this flag.

 * [`--vep_image_uri`](https://github.com/googlegenomics/gcp-variant-transforms/blob/c4659bba2cf577d64f15db5cd9f477d9ea2b51b0/gcp_variant_transforms/options/variant_transform_options.py#L196)
 the docker image for VEP created using the